-In France, inclusive school equipment and furniture exist but no specific budget is allocated towards them, so they are not widely used.
+In France, inclusive school equipment and furniture exist, but they are not widely used due to the lack of a specific budget.

 15. Students are reinforced and affirmed for knowledge and skills learned.

 As seen from Chart 1, assessing this would be very hard or impossible within this Handbook.